 - physical mobility

-Our SENDco has 27 years’ experience in teaching children and has held the position of SENDco at St Paul’s for 16 years, working closely with a number of outside agencies and other schools, making significant links with outreach services.
+Our SENDco has 32 years in teaching experience and has held the position of SENDco at St Paul’s for 21 years, working closely with a number of outside agencies and other schools and making significant links with outreach services.
 Through continuous professional training, she is very knowledgeable in all four areas of need.

 The school’s Accessibility Plan (available on the website) outlines adaptations made to the building to meet particular needs and enhance learning.
 It also sets actions to ensure inclusive access for all.

-2. What are school’s policies with regard to the identification and assessment of children with SEND?
+- What are school’s policies and processes with regard to the identification and assessment of children with SEND?

-The SEND Policy is available on the school website.
+The SEND policy is available on the website.